uboslinux/ubos-docs/sphinx/releases/2019-07-23/release-notes/index.rst

   than originally, the Nextcloud installation will be updated with the new admin password.
   This makes for an effective admin password reset.

-* Mattermost can now be deployed not just at the root of a site, but at a lower-level context, such as ``example.com/chat``.

 Package upgrades:
 ^^^^^^^^^^^^^^^^^